basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 <details>
 <summary>The small things that still needed fixing during cutover</summary>

-<p>There were a few small first-boot reconciliations, exactly the kind of things I wanted written down rather than discovered in a panic:</p>
+<p>There were a few small first-boot reconciliations.
+I am writing them down mostly for future readers who want to follow a similar path:</p>

 <ul>
   <li>imported data-pool mountpoints needed to be reconciled to the <code>/mnt/...</code> paths my clients and services already used;</li>